marcoslucianops/DeepStream-Yolo/multipleInferences.md

 enable=1
 gpu-id=0
 gie-unique-id=2
-# If you want secodary inference operate on specified GIE id (gie-unique-id you want to operate: 1, 2, etc; comment it if you don't want to use)
 operate-on-gie-id=1
 # If you want secodary inference operate on specified class ids of GIE (class ids you want to operate: 1, 1;2, 2;3;4, 3 etc; comment it if you don't want to use)
 operate-on-class-ids=0